-Our objective is to find out how many unique customer profiles for our Microsoft Dynamics CRM Company have across dataSource1 and dataSource2 data.
+The objective is to find out how many unique customer profiles our Microsoft Dynamics CRM Company has across dataSource1 and dataSource2 data.

 Click Back to Unify in the top left corner to return to the Map / Match / Merge page.

 We must select the order in which to merge the profiles.
 You will be able to merge attributes to ensure that the unified profiles are complete as well as the priority of which sources to use for those attributes.